nilshermansson/login-screen-lora/README.md

 ## Inference

 In order to perform inference all you need to do is to run the sample.py file.
-The model works best if you provide it with a prompt like this:
+It doesn't let the user access the prompt directly since the output will suffer unless the prompt is constructed in a certain way.